 The Deputy Director of the State Water Board, Division of Water Quality (Deputy Director) will consider approval of each complete Application for Enrollment package.
 The Deputy Director will issue a Notice of Applicability letter which serves as approved regulatory coverage for the new Enrollee.

 If the submitted application package is not complete in accordance with section 2.2.1 (Application Package Requirements) of this General Order, the Deputy Director will send a response letter to the applicant outlining the application deficiencies.
-The Legally Responsible Official will have 60 days from the date of the response letter to correct the application deficiencies and submit the identified items necessary to complete the Application for Enrollment Package to the State Water Board.
+The applicant will have 60 days from the date of the response letter to correct the application deficiencies and submit the identified items necessary to complete the application package to the State Water Board.

 2.2.3.
 Electronic Reporting Account for New Enrollee

-Within 30 days after the date of Approval of Complete Application Package for System Enrollment, a duly authorized representative for the Enrollee shall obtain a CIWQS user account by clicking the “User Registration” button and following the directions at the CIWQS Login Page (https://ciwqs.waterboards.ca.gov).
-If additional assistance is needed to establish an online CIWQS database user account, contact State Water Board staff by email at CIWQS@waterboards.ca.gov.
-The online user account will provide the Enrollee secure access to the online CIWQS Sanitary Sewer System Database for electronic reporting.
+Within 30 days after the date of the Approval of Complete Application Package for System Enrollment, a duly authorized representative for the Enrollee shall obtain a CIWQS Sanitary Sewer System Database user account by clicking the “User Registration” button and following the directions on the CIWQS Login Page (https://ciwqs.waterboards.ca.gov).
+If additional assistance is needed to establish an online CIWQS user account, contact State Water Board staff by email at CIWQS@waterboards.ca.gov.
+The online user account will provide the Enrollee secure access to the online CIWQS database for electronic reporting.

 2.3.
 Regulatory Coverage Transfer

-Regulatory coverage under this General Order is not transferable to any person or party except after an existing Enrollee submits a written notice serving as a Regulatory Coverage Transfer request to the Deputy Director at least 60 days in advance of any proposed system ownership transfer.
+Regulatory coverage under this General Order is not transferable to any person or party except after an existing Enrollee submits a written request for a regulatory coverage transfer to the Deputy Director, at least 60 days in advance of any proposed system ownership transfer.
 The written request must include a written agreement between the existing Enrollee and the new Enrollee containing:

 Acknowledgement that the transfer of ownership is solely of an existing system with an existing waste discharge identification (WDID) number;